Powering a New Generation of Smarter, Fully Flexible Consumer Electronics

 Founded in 2010 as a spinout from Professor Zhenan Bao’s chemical engineering laboratory at Stanford University, C3Nano is the developer of the solution-based, transparent conductive inks and films as direct replacements for indium tin oxide (ITO).

 Product designers and manufacturers are looking for viable development paths to meet the ever increasing demand for smarter, flexible touch sensor applications.
 At the same time, consumer electronics manufacturers are actively searching for a high-quality replacement to indium tin oxide (ITO).
 Limited indium supplies, high production costs and low sheet resistance, coupled with its inherent fragility and inflexibility make ITO unsuitable for large panel, curved and flexible displays.

 C3Nano has raised $37 million in funding to date, which has enabled the company to quickly achieve best in class ink formulations and expanded production capabilities.
-C3Nano is headquartered in Silicon Valley with an industry leading manufacturing base in Korea.
+C3Nano is headquartered in Silicon Valley with an industry leading manufacturing base in US and China.